 A recent survey of Americans shows that while 65% of people believe you should eat the whole piece of candy corn at once, 29% believe in starting with the narrow, white end.
 Just 7% of respondents start with the wider, yellow end when enjoying a piece of candy corn.Learn more about Candy Corn

-Check out the Halloween & Costume Association’s COVID-19 risk map provided by The Harvard Global Health Institute.
-You can determine your county’s risk level and find more ideas for a safe and fun fall season at Halloween2020.org.
+For Halloween 2020, the Halloween & Costume Association shared a COVID-19 risk map provided by The Harvard Global Health Institute, where people could determine their county’s risk level and find more ideas for a safe and fun fall season.